kubeflow/website/content/en/docs/components/model-registry/getting-started.md

 KServe.create(isvc)
 ```

-An inference endpoint is now created using the artifact metadata retrieved from the Model Registry.
+An inference endpoint is now created, using the artifact metadata retrieved from the Model Registry (previous step),
+specifying the serving runtime to be used to serve the model, and references to the original entities in Model Registry.

 ## Next steps